Character Creation

 Use the table below to find the associated modifier for each ability score:

-3. Choose a Class
+3. Select a Class

 4. Note Attack Bonus, Special Abilities, Saving Throws